ChadwickCSP/StudentLog-2020-2021/README.md

 #### Example Log File

-`2020-09-13.log`
+`logs/2020-09-13.log.md`
 ```
 # Sunday, September 13, 2020 05:38 AM
-[ ] Setup CSP GitHub Class
+- [ ] Setup CSP GitHub Class
-[ ] Create Repository for CSP Log project
+- [ ] Create Repository for CSP Log project
-[ ] Write README.md for first Log project
+- [ ] Write README.md for first Log project
-[ ] Add CSP Log project to Google Classroom
+- [ ] Add CSP Log project to Google Classroom

+Signing on to work on creating first project for CSP

 # Sunday, September 13, 2020 07:42 AM
-[X] Setup CSP GitHub Class
+- [X] Setup CSP GitHub Class
-[X] Create Repository for CSP Log project
+- [X] Create Repository for CSP Log project
-[ ] Write README.md for first Log project - Started
+- [ ] Write README.md for first Log project - Started
-[ ] Add CSP Log project to Google Classroom
+- [ ] Add CSP Log project to Google Classroom

-Got hungry so I didn't finish.
+Signing off for now.
+I got hungry so I didn't finish.
 I'll be back later today.
-Finished writing the
-first few parts of the assignment.
-I need to go back and add a formatting rule
+Finished writing the first few parts of the assignment.
+I need to go back and
-that says log files should not go past Col 80 and reference the VSCode plugin
+add a formatting rule that says log files should not go past Col 80 and
-"Rewrap" for automagically doing this for you.
+reference the VSCode plugin "Rewrap" for automagically doing this for you.

 # Sunday, September 13, 2020 12:30 PM
-[ ] Add section on max line length for log entries
+- [ ] Add section on max line length for log entries
-[ ] Add reference to Rewrap VSCode plugin
+- [ ] Add reference to Rewrap VSCode plugin
-[ ] Add section on when to make commits
+- [ ] Add section on when to make commits
-[ ] Add section on utility scripts
+- [ ] Add section on utility scripts
-[ ] Add section on grading
+- [ ] Add section on grading
-[ ] Add section on getting help
+- [ ] Add section on getting help
-[ ] Add CSP Log project to Google Classroom
+- [ ] Add CSP Log project to Google Classroom

+Signing on to continue working on git log project for CSP.

 # Sunday, September 13, 2020 2:14 PM
-[X] Add section on max line length for log entries
+- [X] Add section on max line length for log entries
-[X] Add reference to Rewrap VSCode plugin
+- [X] Add reference to Rewrap VSCode plugin
-[X] Add section on when to make commits
+- [X] Add section on when to make commits
-[X] Add section on utility scripts
+- [X] Add section on utility scripts
-[X] Add section on grading
+- [X] Add section on grading
-[X] Add section on getting help
+- [X] Add section on getting help
-[ ] Add CSP Log project to Google Classroom
+- [ ] Add CSP Log project to Google Classroom

+Signing off.
+Almost done, just need to tighten up a few things and then post to
+Google Classroom
 ```

 ### Branch / Commits / Pushing to Github